-Have you completed a data warehouse, business intelligence, or data management implementation that you think other organizations could learn from?
+Have you completed a data warehouse, business intelligence, data management, or analytics implementation that you think other organizations could learn from?
 Would you like some recognition for your accomplishment?
 Are you a vendor or consultant with successful customers who deserve recognition?

-If the answer is “yes” to any of these questions, then you should consider submitting an application for a TDWI Best Practices Award.
-Once a year, TDWI collects award applications, judges them, and gives awards in ten categories in data warehousing, business intelligence, and data management.
-It’s that time of year again, so get your award application together and submit it before the deadline of April 19, 2013.
+If the answer is “yes” to any of these questions, then you should consider submitting an entry form for a TDWI Best Practices Award.
+Once a year, TDWI collects award entries, judges them, and gives awards in several categories in data warehousing, business intelligence, data management, and analytics.
+It’s that time of year again, so get your award entry together and submit it before the deadline of April 27, 2017.

 The Purpose of the Awards

-TDWI’s Best Practices Awards program is designed to identify and honor companies that have demonstrated best practices in developing, deploying, and maintaining applications for business intelligence (BI), data warehousing (DW), and related data management (DM) areas (like data integration, data quality, and master data management).
-We also grant awards for innovative organizational structures, emerging technologies, and creative funding, as they apply to BI, DW, and DM.
+TDWI’s Best Practices Awards program is designed to identify and honor companies and other organizations that have demonstrated best practices in developing, deploying, and maintaining solutions for business intelligence (BI), analytics, data warehousing (DW), and related data management (DM) areas (like data integration, data quality, and master data management).
+We also grant awards for innovative uses of emerging technologies, new development methods, and creative funding, as they apply to BI, DW, DM, and analytics.
 Winners are chosen by a panel of independent judges who have expertise in the field.
-Judges select winners from written applications and, if needed, follow-up interviews.
+Judges select winners from written entry forms and, if needed, follow-up interviews.
 They score entries on business value, maturity, innovation, and relevance to other organizations.

 Selected Winners Will Receive

 - Recognition from TDWI, the BI/DW industry’s leading professional association with thousands of Members worldwide.